From Bach to Bowie

-Complexions Contemporary Ballet Company is coming to State Theatre New Jersey on Thursday, October 1 at 8pm.
+Complexions Contemporary Ballet is coming to State Theatre New Jersey on Tuesday, October 19, 2021 at 8pm.
 They will be performing the program, Bach to Bowie, featuring two of their signature pieces.
 The program includes Bach 25, an exploration of love and alliances, featuring music by Johann Sebastian Bach; and StarDust, an “utterly transfixing” (Billboard) dance tribute to the life and music of Bowie.

 Back in 1994, two former members of Alvin Ailey, Dwight Rhoden and Desmond Richardson, founded Complexions to create a unique place for dancers to learn and grow.
 After 25 years, Complexions Contemporary Ballet is one of the most established dance companies in the United States due to the authenticity of the pieces they create.
 The traveling company consists of 15 male and female dancers that use movement to break boundaries; the main goal of Complexions is to create and inspire diversity, something they know how to do very well.

 The most obvious case of diversity found in Complexions is the gender and ethnicity of the company.
 Out of the 15 dancers on tour, eight are men and seven are women; as close to a 50/50 split of 15 as you can get.
 The company consists of dancers that were born in five different countries on four different continents; 11 from the U.S. and one from Canada, Australia, Japan, and Colombia.
 Since there are so many different countries represented among the 15 dancers, each member has a slightly different background of training that they can bring to the company.